mitchcapper/ProductionStackTrace/README.md

 # ProductionStackTrace

 ## Fork notes
 This is the unofficial fork/continuation of: https://github.com/gimelfarb/ProductionStackTrace it no longer shows as a fork as github treats true forks as third class citizens and the original project does seem dead.
-I am not publishing any nuget packages currently, but you can download from the latest compiled builds at: https://github.com/mitchcapper/ProductionStackTrace/actions/workflows/continuous.yml
+I am not publishing any nuget packages currently, but you can download from the latest compiled builds at: https://github.com/mitchcapper/ProductionStackTrace/actions/workflows/continuous.yml or from our [Releases](https://github.com/mitchcapper/ProductionStackTrace/releases).

 # Summary